VOA officials and journalists were manipulated by the Soviet fake news offensive for many years

 To report the truth, would have been the end of their work as war correspondents in the Soviet Union and could have had even more unpleasant consequences.
 It was a classic example of the ability of the Soviet government and its secret police to intimidate journalists and to corrupt their reporting.
 Reporters who went with Kathleen Harriman to Katyn, witnessed the Soviet autopsies, saw falsified evidence and still reported that the Germans were responsible for the murders included United Press (UP) and future New York Times correspondent Harrison Salisbury, BBC and Sunday Times correspondent Alexander Werth, Time correspondent Richard Lauterbach, Toronto Star correspondent Jerome Davis, The Times of London correspondent Ralph Parker, Christian Science Monitor correspondent Edmund Stevens, and Daily Worker (Communist Party, U.S.) correspondent John Gibbons.
 It was through these journalists and others, including those working for the Office of War Information and the Voice of America, that Western public opinion was deceived about Katyn and the true nature of the Stalinist regime in Russia.
 VOA broadcasts also carried the deception to an international audience.

 To their credit, among the reporters who went to Katyn to witness the Soviet propaganda show, Reuters correspondent Duncan Hooper, Associated Press (AP) correspondent Henry C. Cassidy, and young New York Times correspondent, 28-year-old William H. Lawrence, reported only what they saw and did not conclude that the Soviets were innocent and the Germans were guilty.
-Thomas Urban, a correspondent for the major German daily Süddeutsche Zeitung described in some detail their failure as journalists in his book The Katyn Massacre 1940: History of A Crime.
+Thomas Urban, a correspondent for the major German daily Süddeutsche Zeitung described in his book, The Katyn Massacre 1940: History of A Crime, in some detail the failure as journalists of most of the other Western reporters.
 He also noted that Kathleen Harriman “led a privileged life in Moscow and had an unrealistically positive image of the everyday life of the Russian population.”

 …the accounts of Jerome Davis, Richard Lauterbach, Edmund Stevens and Alexander Werth shaped the opinion of the Anglo-American public.
 The Katyn reports of the four pro-Soviet correspondents were later reprinted by the press in the USSR and the People’s Republic of Poland.
 13